Social housing: Tenants in state and community housing

 What if I’ve stayed at emergency accommodation but need somewhere to stay for longer?

 If you and your whānau need a bit longer to get on your feet, you can apply for what’s called “transitional housing.”
 This isn’t the same as emergency housing and is intended to last for about 12 weeks.
 You’ll have to pay some rent – usually 25 percent of your income.

 The point of transitional housing is to get people ready for a permanent home.
 It’s provided by community organisations like a church or social service agency, who are responsible for making sure the place is warm and dry.
 Providers also help you find more permanent housing and support you with other social services, such as budgeting or health advice.

 You apply for transitional housing directly with the provider.
-To find a transitional housing provider in your area, go to www.familyservices.govt.nz and search “transitional housing”.
-Click “filter results” for your region.
-Your local Work and Income or Citizens Advice Bureau (CAB) will also be able to work with you to find out what’s available in your area.
-(See “Where to go for more support” at the end of this chapter for how to contact a CAB.)
+Your local Work and Income or Citizens Advice Bureau (CAB) will also be able to work with you to find out what’s available in your area (see: “Where to go for more support” at the bottom of this page for contact details).

 Transitional housing providers often have their own criteria for eligibility.
 They may ask you to be on the MSD Housing Register and prove you have an “urgent need”.
 For example, the place you were renting was suddenly sold.
 If you do meet the provider’s requirements, they have to accept your referral unless they believe it would seriously affect the safety of their staff or clients.

 You should be moved into more permanent housing by the end of your stay, but the provider should continue supporting you for another 12 weeks after you‘ve moved out.
 In certain situations, you might be able to stay longer than 12 weeks as long as your provider agrees.
 You should talk to your provider about this and keep written records of your discussions.